AI4Finance-Foundation/FinGPT/demo/chatgpt-trading-v2/README.md

                 '大幅减仓' ('reduce a lot')          ->        -2

         ```
-2. Generate signal by yourself with suggestion given by ChatGPT
+2. Generate signal by yourself with suggestion given by ChatGPT (Reward with ChatGPT)
     * Here we present the News and suggestion given by ChatGPT to you, and you have to make trading decision by youself.
         ``` python
                 News     ->